FAQs Women for Independence National Committee Elections

 Of course not - carers and PAs, regardless of gender, can attend any WFI meetings with you to support you – and they can come free to paying events, too.

-How do I find out more about standing as a candidate in the by-election 2018?
+How do I find out more about standing as a candidate?

 You need to be a member of WFI to stand for the national committee but as long as you join by the time nominations close, then you are entitled to stand.
 You can join here.
 All information related to the election appears in the members' section of the Women for Independence website.
 Once you have joined WFI, you will be able to login and read it.

-If you have any more questions or need any more information then please contact our National Co-ordinator Margaret Young who will be happy to help.
+If you have any more questions or need any more information on anything then please contact our National Co-ordinator Margaret Young who will be happy to help.